arguemore/mental/_notes/meta/about.md

 Notes are things that I resonate with in the world of psychology, things that I finally found names for that could apply to my situation.

 Notes are not absolute.
 They will be discussed with the appropriate professionals that I see.
+Notes could either be caused by another note or is an effect of another note.

 A note will have a status which will say if it applies to me or if it doesn't.
 Why it applies or why it doesn't apply will also be explained.

 The statuses are: resonates, discussing, applicable, or archived.